sailerwrites/sailerwrites.github.io/_posts/2025-01-06-the dullness-of-creativity-and-imagination-numbness-of-emotions.md

+---
+layout: post
-# The dullness of creativity and imagination, numbness of emotions
+title: The dullness of creativity and imagination, numbness of emotions
+subtitle:
+cover-img: /assets/img/dummy.jpg
+thumbnail-img: /assets/img/dummy.png
+share-img: /assets/img/dummy.jpg
+comments: false
+tags: [writer]
+author: Sailer
+---

 *How does it feel to drown in cold flames?*